 QUANTUM INFORMATION/QUANTUM COMPUTING

-course program here:
+A course program is here:

 Notes for the course